apostrophecms/starter-kit-assembly-hospitality/README.md

 ### Hosting with Us

-If we are hosting Apostrophe Assembly for you, then you can deploy updates to your staging cloud by pushing to your `staging` git branch, and deploy updates to your production cloud by pushing to your `production` git branch.
+If we are hosting Apostrophe Assembly Hospitality for you, then you can deploy updates to your staging cloud by pushing to your `staging` git branch, and deploy updates to your production cloud by pushing to your `production` git branch.
 You will receive notifications in our shared Slack channel, including links to access the deployment progress logs.

 Apostrophe will complete asset builds for each theme, as well as running any necessary new database migrations for each site, before switching to the newly deployed version of the code.